 What does that look like in real life?

 Well, let’s imagine that YOHIC collected $1 billion in premiums every year for the past three years, so $3 billion from your customers who are employers with more than 50 employees.
-YOHIC is now required, under federal law, to show the IRS that at least $2.55 BILLION (85%) of that premium money was spent solely on members’ healthcare costs.
+YOHIC is now required, under federal law, to show the Centers for Medicare and Medicaid Services (CMS) that at least $2.55 BILLION (85%) of that premium money was spent solely on members’ healthcare costs.
 That means you have to run YOHIC, pay all your employees for three years, pay your insurance costs, pay your benefit costs, pay your agent/broker commissions, buy or rent any buildings or make improvements, pay your state fees and taxes, pay for advertising, and make any contributions to your rainy day fund using only the 15% that is left over.
 That’s the law.